-So the usually quiet shrine will become more lively from late April to early May when the flowers of Rhododendrons are blooming.
+So the usually quiet shrine will become more lively from late April to early May when the Rhododendrons flowers are blooming!

 Similar to most shrines in Japan, Shirane Shrine has a couple of auxiliary shrines in its precinct.
 In addition, you will find a couple of stone monuments at the side of the approach.
-Most of them are tokens of appreciation toward Kusatsu Onsen’s medical benefits the hot springs utilizers have received.
+Most are tokens of appreciation towards the Kusatsu Onsen due to the medical benefits the hot springs utilizers have received.
 But there is one to the right of the worship hall to commemorate the 30th anniversary of the Heisei era.
 A pine tree was also planted at the same time, which you will encounter as you proceed further from the monument.

-On the 17th and the 18th of July, Shirane Shrine Sairei (白根神社祭礼) is held.
+On the 17th and 18th of July, Shirane Shrine Sairei (白根神社祭礼) is held.
 The ritual is also known as Ujigami Festival (氏神祭り), a festival for Shirane Shrine’s guardian deity.
-Many stalls are set up around Yubatake during the festival.
-Shirane Shrine’s portable shrine is also paraded around the town.
-The vibe you will get from the festival is just amazing, especially at night.
+Many stalls are set up around Yubatake during the festival, with the Shirane Shrine’s portable shrine also being paraded around town.
+The vibe you will get from the festival is just amazing, especially at night!

 How to Get to Shirane Shrine

 - It is around a 10 to 15-minute walk from Kusatsu Onsen Bus Terminal.